-• Each person (REALTOR[®], Staff and the public) must read a posted screening questionnaire for COVID-19 before entering the office.
+• Each person (REALTOR®, Staff and the public) must read a posted screening questionnaire for COVID-19 before entering the office.
 It is agreed that if a person (employee or member of the public) enters the office, they are agreeing that they are answering NO to the prescreening questions on the date and time they have entered the office.
 A copy of the screening questionnaire can be found in Appendix 3.

-- Each person (REALTOR[®], Staff and the public) entering the office must complete a health screening questionnaire confirming that they do not have any symptoms of COIVD-19.
-If they do, they should be sent home immediately. - Each person (REALTOR[®], Staff and the public) entering the office submit themselves to a temperature check by an individual appointed to perform this procedure using a non-contact or disposable thermometer.
-If this option is chosen, the temperature check must be repeated every 5 hours while in the office.
+- Each person (REALTOR®, Staff and the public) entering the office must complete a health screening questionnaire confirming that they do not have any symptoms of COIVD-19.
+If they do, they should be sent home immediately. - Each person (REALTOR®, Staff and the public) entering the office submit themselves to a temperature check by an individual appointed to perform this procedure using a non-contact or disposable thermometer.
+If this option is chosen, the temperature check must be repeated at the start of their shift.
+Employees in high risk groups (travelled outside the government approved bubble in the last fourteen days or have potential exposure to a positive case of COVID-19) may benefit from active screening on a more frequent schedule.
 If they have a fever, they should be sent home immediately.